dandi/dandi-hub/doc/design/eks-jupyterhub.md

 All jupyterhub "infrastructure" will be ON_DEMAND

 As a Dandihub administrator, I can adjust the jupyterhub instance options (profiles) that are available to the users.
 As a Dandihub administrator, I can adjust the Node instance options (Karpenter CRDs?
-Thats how this was when these were called "provisioners"): TODO(asmacdo) needs research
+That's how this was when these were called "provisioners"): TODO(asmacdo) needs research
-   - maxium instance count for each type of Node instance
+   - maximum instance count for each type of Node instance
    - instance types that Karpenter can autoscale to fit user-hubs onto.
          instanceSizes: ["xlarge", "2xlarge", "4xlarge", "8xlarge", "16xlarge", "24xlarge"]
          instanceFamilies: ["c5", "m5", "r5"]